Opportunities For Women In Automotive Skilled Trades

 Lack Of Representation

 The lack of female representation in the industry can also be a barrier for women who are interested in pursuing careers in an automotive skilled trade program.
-Without role models or support networks, it can be challenging for women to navigate a male-dominated industry.
+Without role models, it is tough for women to navigate a male-dominated industry.

 Physical Demands